david-heurtel-depeiges/david-heurtel-depeiges.github.io/monosemantic.md

 Superposition is also a problem for interpretability.
 If a neuron is responding to a mixture of features, it is harder to interpret what it is actually doing.
 This will be the focus of our work on vision models.
 We will try to implement one of Anthropic's strategy to find monosemantic features.
 They developed this method for a 1 layer transformer model.
 We will apply it to InceptionV1.
 Said method is a weak dictionary learning technique that relies on a sparse 1-layer deep auto-encoder.
 By having a very large bottleneck, we allow the auto-encoder to learn an overcomplete basis of neuron activations that is monosemantic.
 Sparsity, enforced via L1-regularization, is key in forcing the auto-encoder learn a monosemantic or "few-semantic" representation of the set of neuron activations.
 Indeed, L1-regularization forces the auto-encoder to reconstruct the input using only a few features/a few vectors in the overcomplete basis.
 Naturally, the features and vectors in question will be tailored to a specific set of neuron activations.

 In this work, we show that this method is promising beyond its original scope.
 We also suggest a metric based on word semanticity (of the ImageNet classes) to evaluate visual monosemanticity.
 As discussed, this metric is not perfect and makes more sense for the last layers of a vision classifier.
-For earlier layers, automatic feature evaluation might be done using CLIP embeddings.
-We leave this for future work and remain open to collaboration (see the TODO section in the Appendix).

 ## 1. Background and Methods